 The 4 Sections of Zion National Park: What to Know Before You Go

-Zion National Park is often talked about as one destination, but it’s actually made up of four very different areas, each offering its own landscapes, hiking experiences, and level of solitude.
+Zion National Park is often talked about as one destination, but it’s actually made up of four very different areas, each offering its own landscapes, hiking experiences, and levels of solitude.

 If you’re planning a visit, understanding the differences between Zion Canyon, East Zion, Kolob Canyons, and Kolob Terrace can help you choose where to spend your time and avoid common planning mistakes.